NickNaso/ghostscript4js/README.md

 * **Ghostscript** for your Operating System.

-## At moment Ghostscript4JS is fully compatible with Ghostscript version 9.19 and 9.25
+## At moment Ghostscript4JS is fully compatible with Ghostscript from version 9.19 to 9.50

 ## Linux